edgez-ai/flutter-sdk/README.md

 The example app is intentionally in-memory only.
 It does not use SQLite and it does not include the map tab or Organic Maps dependencies.

+## Flash Firmware

+Flash your device with the firmware available from the [EdgeZ web flasher](https://www.edgez.ai/flasher).
+Currently, only the Heltec HT-HC33 is supported.

 ## Firmware OTA

 The Android transport follows the same OTA protocol as `edgez-android-app`: